 Linda Nathan is editor of Australian Wood Review, Australia’s premier woodworking and woodcraft magazine that focuses on fine furniture making, woodturning, carving, timbers, tools and machinery.
 Extract from ‘Preserving Our Past’, Issue 105, November 2019.

-Feature image: Frame restoration work can start at virtually microscopic level, in this instance with a dental probe / Photography: Raf Nathan
+Feature image: Frame restoration work can start at virtually microscopic level, in this instance with a dental probe / Photograph: Raf Nathan